Car Park Ventilation

 How UniJet works

-The system comprises high temperature extract fans that exhaust smoke and pollution to the atmosphere with strategically positioned jet or impulse fans used to move stale air or smoke to the extract fan positions.
+The system comprises high-temperature extract fans that exhaust smoke and pollution to the atmosphere with strategically positioned jet or impulse fans used to move stale air or smoke to the extract fan positions.
+You can read more about how the extract fans operate in our Guide to Car Park Ventilation.

 Fully automatic controls monitor carbon monoxide levels and smoke or temperature conditions within the car park and operate the fans at the appropriate level, maintaining safe and comfortable conditions within the car park.